The Core Belief Log

 And it’s easy to give up when we don’t see immediate results.

+Get a notebook and designate it as your Core Belief Log.
 When you discover a belief, record it in the Core Belief Log.
 For example, you get upset when a refund arrives but is about half of what you expected.
-You do some internal work using The Work of Byron Katie or one of the Breakthrough Success Club Mindset Tools and discover that you believe you can’t trust anyone.
+You do some internal work using The Work of Byron Katie and discover that you believe you can’t trust anyone.

 After several months, look back at your Core Belief Log, enter the date and see if the believability rating has changed.